Hiren6/Unscripted_Journalism/README.md

 ## Advantages
 - Speech to text automated
 - Obtain relevant text from the speech
 - Obtain any number of lines of summary
+- Transcribe long audios within reasonable amount of time

 ## Drawbacks
 - Inaccuracies and redundant words being transcribed
 - Sentences not completely correct in grammatical sense
+- Inefficiency in transcribing english of varied accents